Internet meme: Social movements

 Internet memes can be powerful tools in social movements, constructing collective identity and providing platform for discourse.
 During the 2010 It Gets Better Project for LGBTQ+ empowerment, memes were used to uplift LGBTQ+ youth while negotiating the community's collective identity.
-In 2014, the viral Ice Bucket Challenge raised money and awareness for amyotrophic lateral sclerosis (ALS).
+In 2014, the viral Ice Bucket Challenge raised money and awareness for Amyotrophic Lateral Sclerosis/Motor Neurone Disease (ALS/MND).
 Furthermore, internet memes proved an important medium in the discourse surrounding the Occupy Wall Street (OWS) movement.

 Religion

 Internet memes have also been used in the context of religion.
-They create a participatory culture that enable individuals to collectively make meaning of religious beliefs, reflecting a form of lived religion.
-Gabrielle et al. identified six common genres of religious memes: non-religious image macros with religious themes, image macros featuring religious figures, memes reacting to religion-related news, memes deifying non-religious figures such as celebrities, spoofs of religious images, and video-based memes.
+They create a participatory culture that enables individuals to collectively make meaning of religious beliefs, reflecting a form of lived religion.
+Aguilar et al. of Texas A&M University identified six common genres of religious memes: non-religious image macros with religious themes, image macros featuring religious figures, memes reacting to religion-related news, memes deifying non-religious figures such as celebrities, spoofs of religious images, and video-based memes.